 Appendix A contains a letter from the Institute to the Authority which contains certain information relating to the Institute.
-With respect to the letter from the Institute, while the information contained therein is believed to be reliable, the Authority and, except as set forth on the inside cover hereof, the Underwriter does not make any representations or warranties whatsoever with respect to such information.
+With respect to the letter from the Institute, while the information contained therein is believed to be reliable, the Authority and, except as set forth on the inside cover hereof, the Underwriters do not make any representations or warranties whatsoever with respect to such information.

-Appendix B to this Official Statement sets forth the report of the Treasurer of the Institute for the fiscal year ended June 30, 2000, which includes the Financial Statements of the Institute and related notes for the fiscal year ended June 30, 2000 (with comparative totals for fiscal year 1999).
+Appendix B to the Official Statement sets forth the report of the Treasurer of the Institute for the fiscal year ended June 30, 2001, which includes the Financial Statements of the Institute and related notes as of and for the fiscal years ended June 30, 2001 and 2000.
 This information was prepared by and is the responsibility of the Institute's management.
-The Authority and the Underwriter have relied on the information contained in Appendix A and Appendix B.
+The Authority and the Underwriters have relied on the information contained in Appendix A and Appendix B.